Cellous/cloud-engineer-learning-path/notes/02-compute/Operational/snapshots.md

  ![Snapshot Schedule Disk Policy](snapshot-schedule-disk-policy.png)

 ---

+## Snapshot Chains

+Google Cloud snapshots are not isolated backups.

+They form:

+- dependency chains,
+- reference structures,
+- downstream relationships.

+### Incremental Snapshot Flow

+### Snapshot Deletion Behavior

+---

 ## Disaster Recovery Notes

+- Snapshots can restore Persistent Disks after failure or corruption.
+- Snapshots can create new disks in different zones or regions.
+- Snapshots support VM migration and recovery workflows.
+- Snapshots are commonly used for:
+  - backup recovery
+  - rollback operations
+  - disaster recovery
+  - infrastructure restoration

+### Recovery Workflow

+1. Create snapshot
+2. Store snapshot policy
+3. Restore snapshot to new disk
+4. Attach restored disk to VM
+5. Resume workload operations
 ### Disaster Recovery Flow

 ---
 ## Incremental Snapshot Behavior

+- Compute Engine snapshots are incremental by default.
+- The first snapshot is a full snapshot.
+- Subsequent snapshots only store changed or newly written blocks.
+- Unchanged blocks reference previous snapshots.
+- Incremental snapshots reduce storage costs and backup time.
+- Google Cloud may occasionally create a new full snapshot automatically for storage optimization and reliability.

+### Incremental Snapshot Flow

+1. Snapshot 1 stores all disk data.
+2. Snapshot 2 stores only changed blocks since Snapshot 1.
+3. Snapshot 3 stores only changed blocks since Snapshot 2.
+4. Older unchanged blocks are referenced from previous snapshots.

+### Snapshot Deletion Behavior

+- Deleting a snapshot is irreversible.
+- If dependent snapshots exist:
+  - required blocks move to downstream snapshots
+  - snapshot chain references are updated
+  - downstream snapshot size may increase
+- Deleting one snapshot does not necessarily delete all stored data.
+- To fully remove snapshot data, all dependent snapshots may need removal.

 ### Incremental Snapshot Diagram

 ---